myopjs/playground/packages/playground-hr-app/README.md

-# Playground Profiles App
+# Playground HR App

-A React-based team management and profile system built with the Myop component.
+A React-based HR team management application built with Myop components.
 This application demonstrates how to build dynamic, customizable applications with authentication, CRUD operations, and analytics dashboards.

 ## Overview

-The Profiles App is part of the Myop Playground monorepo and showcases:
+The HR App is part of the Myop Playground monorepo and showcases:

 - User authentication with session persistence
 - Team member management (view, add, edit, delete)
-- Multiple view layouts (table, cards, organizational tree)
+- Main content component for team display
 - Analytics dashboard with team insights
 - Dynamic component customization via URL parameters
 - Responsive design with mobile-first approach